DaCastle/file-parse-and-pass/README.md

 1) upload an excel or csv file
 2) view the expected file table data
 3) select to either ignore or map each column
-4) have valdation to ensure alll columns are ignored or mapped
+4) have valdation to ensure all columns are ignored or mapped
 5) 'submit' (print to console) the uploaded file, the column headers with ignore/mapping, and the rows of data

 ## Demo Video